Thomas Miller, Lord Glenlee: Career

 He was admitted to the Faculty of Advocates in 1742, appointed sheriff-depute of Kirkcudbright in 1748 and elected joint town-clerk of the city of Glasgow.
 In 1755 he resigned the office of sheriff-depute to become solicitor of the Excise in Scotland.
 He was appointed Solicitor General for Scotland in 1759, and promoted to Lord Advocate in 1760.
 From 1762 until 1764 he also held the title of Rector of the University of Glasgow.

 He was Member of Parliament for Dumfries Burghs from 1761 to 1766, and Rector of the University of Glasgow from 1763.
 He was raised to the bench and appointed Lord Justice Clerk in 1766, taking the judicial title Lord Barskimming.
 In 1788, he became Lord President of the Court of Session and was created Lord Glenlee, Baronet of Glenlee, in the Stewartry of Kirkcudbright.

 His Edinburgh address in 1775 was Browns Square.
 Around 1780 he bought the Dean estate, of Nisbet family fame, and lived at Dean House (later replaced by Dean Cemetery).

 He died at Barskimming, Ayrshire, on 27 September 1789 and was interred in the family vault at Stair, Ayrshire.

 Family

+Lady Anne Miller of Glenlee, painting by Henry Raeburn, c.
+1788-89.

 In 1752 he married Margaret Murdoch daughter of John Murdoch of Rosebank, Lord Provost of Glasgow, and together they had one son Sir William Miller, Lord Glenlee (1755-1846).
 He married again in 1768 to Anne Lockhart.

 He was brother to Patrick Miller of Dalswinton.